chaobrain/saiunit/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We are building the `BDP ecosystem <https://ecosystem-for-brain-dynamics.readthedocs.io/>`_.
+We are building the `brain dynamics programming ecosystem <https://ecosystem-for-brain-dynamics.readthedocs.io/>`_.